JuuzouTem/Rem/README.md

     *   Follow the instructions in the **[Configuration (`config.ini`)](#-configuration-configini)** section below to get your API keys and add them to the file.

 4.  **Run the Assistant**
-    *   Double-click `Rem-Assistant.exe`.
+    *   Double-click `RemAI_Assistant.exe`.
 Rem should now appear on your desktop!

 ### Method 2: Installation from Source (For Developers)